 Before adding headers and footers, you have to decide what header/footer is added to which section.
 Here I take two cases to explain this.

-I do not add header/footer to the front page and title page.
+I do not add a header/footer to the front page and title page.
 The footer of the preface section is different from the content section.

 To make the above differences, we need to take advantage of section breaks.

-By turning off the link to previous option in the navigation group of design tab under Header and Footer Tools, we can add different headers and footers for each section.
+By turning off the link to previous option in the navigation group of the design tab under Header and Footer Tools, we can add different headers and footers for each section.

 7.1.1 Turn on/off the link to previous

 To access this function, you need to activate the headers and footers.
 You can easily do this by double-clicking closer to the bottom edge or top edge of a page.
-Once you do that the design tab under Header and Footer Tools will show up.
-The link to previous option is in the navigation group of the design tab under Header and Footer Tools.
+Once you do that the Design tab under Header and Footer Tools will show up.
+The link to previous option is in the navigation group of the Design tab under Header and Footer Tools.